WilliamTjonndal/IT3212/assignment4/Group 25.md

 In detail, each image was represented using an HSV color histogram, where each pixel is defined by its hue (dominant color), saturation (color intensity), and value (brightness), and the histogram captures the number of pixels falling into discrete bins across these three components.
 This was chosen over RGB because HSV separates color from lighting, making color comparisons more robust to the substantial illumination differences in our data and thus more effective for detecting mislabeled images across the categories.
 We used the following parameters:

 - **K (k)**: Number of nearest neighbors to examine for each image (excluding the image itself).
 We set this to 20 to obtain a neighborhood that is both local and statistically stable.
-- **Neigboor difference threshold (neighbor_diff_threshold)**: Minimum fraction of neighbors that must have a different label than the image to flag it as suspicious.
+- **Neighbor difference threshold (neighbor_diff_threshold)**: Minimum fraction of neighbors that must have a different label than the image to flag it as suspicious.
 We set this to 80% so that only cases with strong disagreement are flagged.
 - **Minimum alternative fraction (min_alt_frac)**: Among the disagreeing neighbors, the minimum fraction that must agree on the same alternative class.
 We set this to 60% to avoid scattered disagreements and only flag images when there is a clear consensus on a different label.

 Figure 9 shows how the KNN-based method flagged a potentially miscategorized image, specifically a flower that had been mislabeled as a glacier (glacier/15039.jpg).
 In the 3D PCA projection of the HSV feature space, the image labeled as glacier (red star) appears among neighbors consistently labeled as forest (green markers).
 Figure 10 shows the HSV histogram for this image.
-This illustrates our procedure of identifying images the algorithm marks as potentially miscategorized and manually inspecting them to verify their labels.
+We manually inspected this detected image to verify its class label, which is shown in figure 10.

 <p align="center">
   <img src="task1/results/knn_suspicious/HSV_PCA.png" width="500"/><br>